Zack-River/Network/README.md

 #files with strange extensions are saved files from my projects ant tries on packet tracer or GNS3.

-#Img files contains Methods or comparisons.
+#Img files contains Methods or comparisons or tables.